52 Things That Can Make Your Home Look More Expensive

 Add an area rug

 Area rugs can really transform a space.
 “Area rugs help ground furniture groupings, define rooms, and add more interest to an area,” Jillian says.
 “It is recommended that all of your furniture sit on the area rug, but at the very least, make sure the feet of your furniture are touching a portion of the rug.”
+This grey patterned area rug goes with whatever color furniture you have in your room.

 Make walls shine